dalaranwow/dalaran-wow/README.md

 * You can increase the relevance of your issue by adding a thumb-up emote http://i.imgur.com/RFouVVi.png

+* Please Clear your cache ("WDB") folder of your game client before reporting any issue.

 * Please use the issuetemplate below to report a new issue.

 In order to open a new issue, click on "New Issue".